 Post-LASIK patients risk of halos and starbursts around bright lights at night

-This is more difficult than it sounds as side effects are often considered an after thought or something to hide in the corner in microscopic print.
-We find this with many over the counter drugs and high street surgery providers, and it’s generally always for the same reason – they need all the sales they can get.
+Unfortunately, side effects are often treated as an afterthought or something that should be hidden in the corner in microscopic print.
+This is often the case with over-the-counter drugs and high street Laser Eye Surgery providers, and it’s generally always for the same reason – they are driven by sales figures.

 Night glare as a result of LASIK

-The swelling from the procedure takes around three months to settle.
-It’s not uncommon to have a little residual night glare after this time, but if it’s severely disrupting your vision, tests can be done to identify the source of the issue and determine how it can be resolved.
+Typically swelling takes around three months to settle fully.
+It is not uncommon to have a little residual night glare after this time, but if it is causing significant disruption, tests can be carried out to get to the source of the issue and figure out how it could be resolved.

 How to Minimise Chances of Night Glare

-Any good clinic with a thorough initial consultation will determine whether or not they can treat a large enough area of your cornea before qualifying you for surgery.
+It is therefore important to have a thorough consultation that will determine whether or not your clinic can treat a large enough area of your cornea before qualifying you for surgery.
 This is one of the reasons why the initial consultation is such an important part of the Laser Eye Surgery process.

-When driving, some patients find keeping the overhead light on inside the car stops their pupils dilating too much.
-You can also try medicated eye drops which can work in the same way, reducing the affect of glare on your vision in low light.
+When driving, some patients find that keeping the overhead light on inside the car can stop their pupils from dilating too much, which can help to reduce night glare.
+You can also try medicated eye drops which can work in the same way, reducing the effect of glare on your vision in low light.